rocketlabdelta/info-central/recovery.md

 - Dean A. Roth
 layout: recovery
 ---
-Introduction A recovery system is used to return a rocket to the ground without damage to the rocket or objects on the ground.
+A recovery system is used to return a rocket to the ground without damage to the rocket or objects on the ground.
 The typical recovery mechanism is a parachute.
 The components of one rocket’s recovery system are shown below.

-{% figure /images/recovery_rocket.jpg|Annotated view of a dual deployment recovery system in a high power rocket %}
+{% media /images/recovery_rocket.jpg|Annotated view of a dual deployment recovery system in a high power rocket %}

 This rocket uses an altimeter to split the rocket at about the midpoint at apogee.
 A small (drogue) parachute is used to stabilize the rocket’s descent, but not to significantly slow the rocket.